 The Thymus Gland:

 I know I am referring to the Thymus under the heading of Lymphatic Organs when it is actually a gland*.
-The Thymus Gland is a small gland Diagram showing the position of the thymus glandunder our breast bone just above the area of our hearts.
+The Thymus Gland is a small gland under our breast bone just above the area of our hearts.
 It sits between our lungs.
 It is here that white blood cells are produced.
 It is mostly active when we are young and shrinks as we age.
 As we have been discussing it are the white blood cells which include lymphocytes that are responsible to fight infections, viruses, bacteria, cancer cells, germs, soot and anything else that is thrown at us that is threatening our health.

 Tonsils & Adenoids: